bodymoto/nutrient-calculator/README.md

 Select different foods on the screen, stacking items to mirror the portion sizes of the food you are eating.<br/>
 And calculate the macro/micro intake.<br/>
 Uses a custom built dataset of approx 200 objects representing various foods and respective nutritional data.<br/>
-Originally inspired to help aid in keto dieting.<br/>
 Powered by Web Components.<br/>
+This project was inspired to iterate and improve upon my [food-nutrition-graph](https://github.com/boshimoto/food-nutrition-graph)<br/>

 ### PREVIEW: